Faucet Replacement and Repair – Chicago & Suburbs – Free Estimates

 If you need additional information, or would like a free estimate for any type of faucet work, give us a call today, or contact us here.
 One of our friendly technicians can help find the option that’s right for you and install it at your convenience.
 And if you already have a faucet that you need installed, we can do that as well.

 Low Water Pressure in One Faucet?

 Are you experiencing low water pressure, but in only one or two faucets?
 The problem could be a clogged aerator.
 An aerator is a small strainer which helps disperse the water flow from the faucet.
 This aerator sometimes gets clogged with calcium and other deposits from your water pipes.
 Luckily, this is something you can easily take care of yourself.
-To make things a bit easier for you, we put together this short video:

 Water Conservation at The Faucet